Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 bug reporting.

-Also, another form is available, where the report is free form and according to a Jinja2 template of yours, and one that is included in Nuitka.
-The same information as used to produce the XML file is accessible.
+Also, another form is available, where the report is free form and according to a Jinja2 template of yours and one that is included in Nuitka.
+The same information used to produce the XML file is accessible.
 However, right now, this is not yet documented, but we plan to add a table with the data.
-For a reader of the source code that is familiar with Jinja2, however, it will be easy to do it now already.
+For a reader of the source code who is familiar with Jinja2, however, it will be easy to do it.

 If you have a template, you can use it like this ``--report-template=your_template.rst.j2:your_report.rst`` and of